HS-High-Science/HSPS-Handbook/Handbook/Section 1 - Rules/Rules.md

 This is not to be mistaken for misunderstanding the rules.
 It is blatantly obvious if a misunderstanding is international or not.

 ### Rule 8: Only go on duty on PC.
 - You are only permitted to go on duty using a PC (Laptop or Desktop).
 This is to ensure that we do not encounter any issues that can affect us while patrolling.
-Mobile devices and consoles have been disallowed due to it having their own limitations, do not go on duties while on either mobile or console.
+Mobile devices and consoles have been disallowed due to it having their own limitations.